 Liber-T is a 28 year old Dutch Warmblood who belonged to Chris and Craig Hudson since before she was born.
 Liber-T is Chris' "Levels Horse" and they are playing in Level 4 in the Parelli Natural Horse-Man-Ship Program.
 Liber-T is very sensitive and responds to her rider's signals with very little aids.
 Liber-T's gaits are very smooth and easy to ride.
 She has really helped move our riders into a higher level of attention, understanding and coordination.

-Stetson is a 19 year old Polish Arabian.
+Stetson is a 1998 model Polish Arabian.
 He was race bred and spent most of his life as a 100 mile endurance horse.
 He belongs to the sister of one of our riders, Lauryan, but because he lived 1 hour from Lauryan, she never got an opportunity to spend quality time with him.
 Oh yes, did I say he likes to go FAST?
-So he was not ready for Lauryan either.
-When Lulu headed off to Buckeye, we moved Stetson to our place to be able to give him more training (to not go FAST all the time) and to help him learn to be a good partner to our riders.
-He is learning very fast - still likes to go fast, but is learning that going slow and steady can also be fun.
-Lauryan is able to ride him all over the arena at a trot now, only 3 months since he came to us.
-We look forward to him becoming a fabulous member of our herd.
+So, he was not ready for Lauryan either.
+So, we moved Stetson to our place to be able to give him more training (to not go FAST all the time) and to help him learn to be a good partner to our riders.
+He still likes to go fast, but is learning that going slow and steady can also be fun.
+He likes picking up cones and objects which makes everyone smile.